OneStarRobotics/BestMan-Sim-Bullet/README.md

 ## 🚀 Update

-- \[V1.0.0\] We Release the platform with basic modules、functions and demos.
+- \[V1.0.0\] Release the platform with basic modules、functions and demos.

 ## 🎯 Framework